BarryPekerman/terraform-aws-chatops/README.md

-# ChatOps Terraform Module v1.0
+# ChatOps Terraform Module v0.1.0

-A production-ready Terraform module for building ChatOps workflows on AWS.
+A Terraform module for building ChatOps workflows on AWS.
 This module enables you to manage infrastructure through Telegram with secure GitHub Actions integration.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         ChatOps v1.0                            │
+│                         ChatOps v0.1.0                            │
 │                                                                 │
 │  ┌──────────────┐   ┌──────────────┐   ┌──────────────┐         │
 │  │    Core      │   │    CI/CD     │   │     Chat     │         │